Before you apply

 What’s a lead artist?

-The lead artist is a person who meets the criteria outlined below, is playing a central role in creating the proposed art work, and who is not a regular staff member or board member of the applying nonprofit organization.
+The lead artist is a person who meets the criteria outlined below, is playing a central role in creating the proposed art work, and who is not a paid employee or board member of the applying nonprofit organization.
 Many projects feature more than one artist working in a team or ensemble, but only one of those artists should be identified as the “lead artist.”

 Geography